Zenasorrr/analysis-py/README.md

 ## 📜 License

-This project is released under the MIT License.
 Feel free to use and modify it.